acktreptow/portfolio-pete/README.md

 ### Header

 The header had to contain external links to social media accounts and internal links to other sections of the page that would scroll smoothly to them when clicked.
-For extra credit, we could implement a show-hide animation depending on the scroll direction, which I implemented.
+For extra credit, I implemented a show-hide animation depending on the scroll direction.

 ### Landing Page